Otto Kretschmer: U-99: Battle of the Atlantic

 In November and December 1940 U-99 sank three British armed merchant cruisers (AMC), HMS Laurentic, HMS Patroclus and HMS Forfar.
 Laurentic and Patroclus were attacked on the night of 3/4 November.
 51 men died aboard Laurentic, 367 survived.
 Patroclus lost 56 crew; 230 survived.
 Kretschmer was awarded the 6th Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 4 November 1940.
 U-99 docked four days later, concluding Kretschmer's fourteenth patrol after just ten days at sea.
-Upon reaching port, he was summoned to Berlin to meet Erich Raeder.
+Upon reaching port, he was summoned to Berlin to meet Raeder.
 He was given the opportunity to convey his opinions on the state of the U-boat war.
 Kretschmer purportedly confined his remarks to the lack of air support from the Luftwaffe, a point Raeder was fully aware of.
 Kretschmer then met Hitler at the Reich Chancellery and he repeated his opinions on the war situation.
 Hitler invited Kretschmer to sit in on a lunch meeting with Hitler and Vyacheslav Molotov, the Soviet Union's ambassador to the Third Reich.
 Kretschmer's thoughts on Hitler and the subsequent conference are not known.